theodore-norvell/cogent/StateCharts/StateCharts.md

 ![Nested Traffic Light Interlevel](nestedTrafficLightInterlevel.png)

-This is an example of an interlevel transitions.
+This is an example of an interlevel transition.
 It's usually good advice to avoid them, but sometimes they are very useful.

 What does this mean for entry and exit actions?